Foreman overview and concepts

 • Create host entries and specify the MAC address of the physical host to provision.

-• Boot blank hosts to use the Foreman Discovery service, which creates a pool of hosts that are ready to be provisioned.
+• Boot blank hosts to use the Foreman Discovery service, which creates a pool of hosts that are ready for provisioning.

 • Boot and provision hosts by using PXE-less methods.

-Foreman connects to private and public cloud providers to provision instances of hosts from images that are stored with the cloud environment.
+Foreman connects to private and public cloud providers to provision instances of hosts from images stored in the cloud environment.
 When provisioning from cloud with Foreman, you can do the following:

 • Provision cloud instances from specific providers by using their APIs.